lsayaved/Metagenome-assembly-and-binning/README.md

 Learn more about Git and Github from the [Github help pages](https://guides.github.com/activities/hello-world/), and [Symbiosis wiki](https://colab.mpi-bremen.de/molecol/trac/wiki/SymbiosisGroup/BioTools/Git) (internal link)

+Suggested workflow:

+- [ ] Get a Github account if you don't have one already.
+- [ ] Fork this repository and clone it to your local machine.
+- [ ] Edit the text, create new pages, insert links, images, etc.
+- [ ] Commit those changes.
+(Tip: Commit small "chunks" of changes at a time, so that they can be easily undone if necessary, and document your commits with short but descriptive commit messages.)
-Suggested workflow: Get a Github account if you don't have one already.
-Fork this repository and clone it to your local machine.
-Edit the text, create new pages, insert links, images, etc. Commit those changes.
-Push changes back to Github.
-Submit a pull request for Liz to merge your changes with the master version of the repository.
+- [ ] Push changes back to Github.
+- [ ] Submit a pull request for Liz to merge your changes with the master version of the repository.